sartography/SpiffWorkflow/doc/bpmn/tasks.rst

 See the `Handling Manual Tasks`_ section for a discussion of sample code.

-For information about how Spiff handles Manual Tasks created with Camunda:
+For information about how Spiff handles Manual Tasks created with Camunda please refer to the Camunda Specific section on :doc:`camunda/tasks`.
-:doc:`camunda/tasks`.

 Running The Model
 ^^^^^^^^^^^^^^^^^